ridham1102/Algerian-Forest-Fires-Analysis/README.md

 1. Clone this repository.
 2. Install required dependencies listed in `requirements.txt`.
 3. Execute the Jupyter notebook `Algerian_Forest_Fires_Analysis.ipynb` to reproduce data processing steps and model training.
+4. To run the web application, navigate to the Flask app directory and execute the `app.py` file.